Pan4ur/Gunsaw-Multiplayer-Mod/README.md

 # Gunsaw Multiplayer Mod

-> **WIP, IN-DEV — not production-ready. (overall, it's already playable)**  This is an unofficial multiplayer mod for
+> This is an unofficial multiplayer mod for [Gunsaw](https://orsonik.itch.io/gunsaw-demo).
-> [Gunsaw](https://orsonik.itch.io/gunsaw-demo).
 It is actively being developed and
 > can contain desyncs, crashes, incomplete mechanics, and compatibility issues

 I only recently learned that another multiplayer project for Gunsaw has been in development, and until then I had no idea it existed.
 I sincerely wish you the best with your project and hope it continues to grow.
 My goal is simply to contribute to the community by providing a multiplayer experience and a platform for creating and testing custom maps and ideas :)